ltoniazzi/Algebra_applications/README.md

 <img src="https://raw.githubusercontent.com/ltoniazzi/Algebra_applications/main/Virtual_reality/images/ML.png?raw=true)" width="375" height="230" align="right" /></a>

 In this tutorial we construct from scratch, and without using calculus, a training algorythm for image recognition applied to the MNIST set.
-At the end this is comapered with the same model built on TensorFlow.
+At the end this is comapered with the same model trained with TensorFlow.

 ### How to run
 Simply click this Binder badge